bipio-server/bipio/README.md

             with timeout 10 seconds
             then restart

-To automatically expire Bips and Fire their triggers, create cron's like so
+... and to automatically expire Bips and Fire their triggers, create cron's like so

 ### Expire Runner